sourcefrog/cargo-mutants/README.md

 ## Limitations, caveats, known bugs, and future enhancements

-* In this version, the _only_ mutation it applies is to return `Default::default()`.
-For many functions, and in particular for the common case of returning a `Result`, this will fail to build, which is not an interesting result.

-  cargo-mutants can see the return type in the tree, so it's possible to do much better by returning `Ok(Default::default())` and so on for other return types.
-I expect to fix this soon.
+* cargo-mutants has a limited repertoire of mutations it can generate.
+As this improves, it will generate more interesting results, and I expect this can incrementally improve over time.

+* It also currently has a limited understanding of function return types, and so sometimes generates "unviable" mutants that won't build, which wastes some time.
+These also seem easy to improve.
+In particular:

+  * It should skip functions with `#[cfg(...)]` attributes that don't match the current platform, but it does not yet.

+  * It should also probably skip `unsafe` functions, and maybe functions containing `unsafe {}` blocks.

+  * I can't think of a good mutation that returns `&mut`, so functions returning mutable references should be skipped.

+  * (There are several others.)

+* It currently only mutates "item" (top-level) functions, not methods.
+This should be easy to add.

-  cargo-mutants sees the AST of the tree but doesn't fully "understand" the types, so it may always have some limitations in generating good mutants.
+* cargo-mutants sees the AST of the tree but doesn't fully "understand" the types.
+Possibly it could learn to get type information from the compiler (or rust-analyzer?), which would help it generate more interesting viable mutants, and fewer unviable mutants.

 * It might be helpful to distinguish whether the build failed, or the mutation was caught by tests.
 Ideally, cargo-mutants would never generate code that just won't build, firstly because it's a waste of time, and secondly because it may indicate a missed opportunity to generate more interesting mutants that would build.

 * Some mutations will cause the program to hang or spin, for example if the mutation causes the condition of a `while` loop to always be true.
 For now, you'll need to notice and interrupt `cargo mutants` yourself, but I plan to add a timeout.
-(On
-  Unix we need to run the build in a process group so that the actual test process is terminated.)
+(On Unix we need to run the build in a process group so that the actual test process is terminated.)

 * Copying the tree to build it doesn't work well if the `Cargo.toml` points to dependencies by a relative `path` (other than in subdirectories).
 This could be handled by an option to mutate in-place (maybe into a copy made by the user) or possibly an option to copy a larger containing directory.
 You can work around this by editing `Cargo.toml` to make the paths absolute, before running `cargo mutants`.

-* Copying a Rust tree and its `target/` directory seems to cause a full build the first time `cargo test` runs there, even if mtimes are preserved.
+* Copying a Rust tree and its `target/` directory seems to cause the first build to be slower than an incremental build in the source directory, even while mtimes are preserved.
 (Perhaps the path is part of the calculation whether files need to be rebuilt?)
-Later incremental builds are faster. [`sccache`](https://crates.io/crates/sccache) might help with this but I have not yet tested it.
+Later incremental builds are faster.
+  [`sccache`](https://crates.io/crates/sccache) might help with this but I have not yet tested it.
 However, copying `target/` is still generally faster than not copying it.

-* It should skip functions with `#[cfg(...)]` attributes that don't match the current platform, but it does not yet.

-* It should also probably skip `unsafe` functions, and maybe functions containing `unsafe {}` blocks.

-* Some mutations will cause the program to hang or spin, for example if called as the condition of a `while` loop.
-Enucleate currently detects this but does not kill the test process, so you'll need to find and kill it yourself.
-(On Unix we might need to use `setpgrp`.)

 * To make this faster on large trees, we could keep several scratch trees and test them in parallel, which is likely to exploit CPU resources more thoroughly than Cargo's own parallelism: in particular Cargo tends to fall down to a single task during linking, and often comes down to running a single straggler test at a time.

 * It currently assumes all the source is in `src/` of the directory, but Cargo doesn't require that, and some crates have their source in a different directory.
 This could be fixed by reading `cargo metadata`.

-* It could discard all parameters to avoid strict warnings about them being unused.
+* Mutated functions could discard all parameters to avoid strict warnings about them being unused.
 (I haven't seen any crates yet that enforce this.)

 ## Hard-to-test cases